monsieur-kuma/kuma-bot/document/docs/intro.md

 Welcome to the tutorial for setting up and using the Kuma Bot.
 This guide will walk you through the steps required to get your bot up and running.

+Join discord server if you want to help or report bugs: [Monsieur Kuma](https://discord.gg/Ykq6qgsHSh)

 ## Invite link

 ```
 https://discord.com/oauth2/authorize?client_id=1123436187437248533
 ```
+Or Join my discord server to use the bot: [Monsieur Kuma](https://discord.gg/Ykq6qgsHSh)

 ## Link Hoyolab Account